Hotels near Southwest Georgia Academy

 What are the closest hotels to Southwest Georgia Academy?

-The closest hotels to Southwest Georgia Academy are Days Inn by Wyndham Blakely (18.57 mi), The Osceola Hotel and Event Center (36.71 mi), and Days Inn by Wyndham Donalsonville (36.88 mi).
+The closest hotel to Southwest Georgia Academy is Days Inn by Wyndham Blakely (18.57 mi, from $63/night) — a 37-minute drive.
+Other nearby options include The Osceola Hotel and Event Center (36.71 mi, from $127/night) and Days Inn by Wyndham Donalsonville (36.88 mi, from $50/night).
+Days Inn by Wyndham Blakely offers free breakfast and a pool.
+Days Inn by Wyndham Donalsonville offers free breakfast and a pool.

 Which hotels near Southwest Georgia Academy are good for families?